Snehansha/Transaction-Fraud-Detection-Application/README.md

 # Transaction-Fraud-Detection-Application
-The Transaction Fraud Detection Application facilitates improvements in financial security by identifying potentially fraudulent activities and flagging them in real time.
+The Transaction Fraud Detection Application built using Python facilitates improvements in financial security by identifying potentially fraudulent activities and flagging them in real time.